evently-cloud/site/src/tutorials/thermostat.md

 }
 ```

-### Append a Factual Event
+### Append an Event

 Now that you have registered an event type, you can append an event of this type to the ledger.
-Evently offers three different append actions, but the simples append action will add the event as an unconditional fact.
+Evently offers three different append actions, but the simplest append action will add the event as an unconditional fact.
 In our thermostat example, we want to record a temperature measurement event, and we want to record it without regard to any other events in the ledger.

 When a client appends a factual event, they need to provide the following information in the body of the request: